dalibo/emaj/docs/en/multiGroupsFunctions.rst

 The resulting advantages are:

-* to process all tables group in a single transaction,
+* to easily process all tables group in a single transaction,
 * to lock tables belonging to all groups at the beginning of the operation to minimize the risk of deadlock.

 .. _multi_groups_functions_list: